rambler-digital-solutions/rambler-it-ios/Pods/ViperMcFlurry/README.md

 **VIPER McFlurry** is a modern framework for implementing VIPER architecture in iOS application.
 It offers several tools and components that helps either start new projects with VIPER or move from MVC.

-Also it icludes **Templates** folder with XCode templates for VIPER modules.
+Also it icludes **Templates** folder with Xcode templates for VIPER modules.

 ## Install